Neo-47/RL-in-a-Nutshell/Policy Gradient/Policy Gradient Methods for Reinforcement Learning with Function Approximation/README.md

 ## Table of contents
 + The Problem
 + The Solution
-+ Policy Gradient Theorem
-+ Policy Gradient Proof
++ Policy Gradient with Approximation

 ## The Problem